What is wifi calling (VoWIFI)? How to Enable and Disable in a Phone?

 - Use the slider to turn on/off the feature.

-What a Mobile network should have for wifi calling or VoWifi?
+What should a Mobile network have for wifi calling or VoWifi?

 The mobile network keeps evolving.
 This results in more services and a more productive experience for a mobile subscriber.
 The latest mobile generation is 4G or LTE.
 Wifi calling is possible with the LTE network only.
 LTE’s core network is called EPC.
 It can connect a non-3GPP network to the mobile core network.
-The IMS is the additional component that is needed for wifi calling and VoLTE.
+The IMS is the additional component needed for wifi calling and VoLTE.